 The courts have become the preferred forum for those unable to achieve their policies through the political process.

-The conduct of these judges goes a long way to explain the depth of the battle over Judge Kavanaugh’s appointment to the Supreme Court.
+The conduct of these judges goes a long way to explain the depth of the battle over Justice Kavanaugh’s appointment to the Supreme Court.
 Kavanaugh’s judicial opinions express an attitude of judicial restraint and adherence to both constitutional and statutory law as written.
 This deprives those who wish to circumvent the political process of an avenue which lawless judges like Chen provide.